georgeantonopoulos/AE_missingfiles_batch_relink/README.md

-# AE Helper Scripts! ✨
+# AE Missing Files Batch Relink ✨

 Hey there, After Effects adventurer!
 Got a couple of cool scripts here to make your life a bit easier.

 ## 1. `exportMissingFiles.jsx` - The Detective 🕵️‍♀️

 **What's its deal?**
-This script is your go-to when After Effects starts complaining about missing footage (we've all been there!).
+This script is your go-to when After Effects starts complaining about missing footage.
 It scans your open project, finds all the files that have gone AWOL, and neatly lists their last known paths in a text file called `missingFiles.txt`.
 This list becomes the input for our next hero script.

 **How to use it:**
 1. Open your After Effects project that has missing files.